LooUQ/LooUQ_LTEmC/README.md

 ----
 ![LTEm1c](https://drive.google.com/uc?id=1PMFjFoy0ToDR7PuwlXjVdbManJMVNh15)

-Blue subsystems are functional, FOTA/MQTT are partially implemented, grey boxes indicate future feature areas.
-Boxes with wide borders are option items that can be built into application or omitted to reduced code size.
+All of the core (blue) subsystems are functional.
+Extension subsystems (copper, with wide-borders) are optional and can be built into the application, or omitted to reduced code size.
+Grey boxes indicate future feature areas.
+FOTA/MQTT are partially implemented.

 ## Version History ##
 * v0.1 Initial publish